How to Build a Simple Desk with Drawers

 Step 7

-desk table top showing faux wood finish
+Desk table top showing faux wood finish

 Lastly, I sealed everything with a clear sealer.
 I used a paintbrush instead of a roller for this effect.
 The brushstrokes helped to create a texture resembling wood grain.
 I just had to make sure my strokes were long and straight!
 The photo below shows the faux wood finish I tried to create.

-the simple desk with drawers in the space it was built for
+The simple desk with drawers in the space it was built for

 The desk fits perfectly in the room and is even more functional than I had imagined.